-In many cultures, teaching kids independent play is actually pretty common.
+In many cultures, teaching toddlers independent play is actually pretty common.
 Allowing kids to find ways to play by themselves can be healthy for them (with your help of course – you’re not totally off the hook).
 When we first became parents, we were introduced to a laundry list of rules we very incorrectly believed we had to follow.
 Most of them turned out to be total unfounded – and one of these, the idea that as parents we need to entertain the kids every second of the day.
 It’s a lot of pressure.
 And it’s kind of BS.

 Why you shouldn’t give in to the pressure to entertain kids constantly

 Honestly, it took 2 kids (a 4 year old and a 1 year old) and a pandemic for us to come to the realization that it’s ok to let the kids be bored.
 And we’re still not perfect at it.

 We’ve been at home with the kids for 3+ months.
 And as an airline family, it’s a huge change for us.
 We knew it would be difficult finding ways to entertain the kids at home, all day every day.
 But after the first week or two, our mindset changed.
 We’re now ok teaching the kids to play independently a little each day.

 We always saw pictures and videos of kids on social media just off playing by themselves and were SO jealous.
 Until we realized, it’s because they grew up being allowed to be bored every once in awhile.

 - We always make time for play, but it doesn’t have to be a Pinterest homemade slime activity that takes 35 ingredients.
 Sometimes, it’s just sitting on the floor playing catch – in the house.

 - That’s not to say Pinterest and blog activities aren’t great and super fun, because a lot of them are.
 Just that we don’t put pressure on ourselves to have all these activities planned and ready to go to entertain the kids everyday.